jparrett/stock-analysis/WrittenReport.md

 ## Results:

-By refractoring the code, the code was able to execute in significantly faster.
+By refractoring the code, the code was able to execute significantly faster.

 -2017:  Original code ran in:  1.1799 seconds and the refractored code ran in:  .1953 seconds